 Representing strings internally in UTF-8 is a loss though, since you lose random access to the string.

-Random access to a previously accessed position works just fine - just
+Random access to a previously accessed position works just fine - just use the byte offset.

 Random accesses to a position in a string that has not been previously accessed is not in itself useful.